-The word YOGA is a Sanskrit wording meaning “to yoke” or “to unite.”
+The word YOGA is a Sanskrit word meaning “to yoke” or “to unite.”
 The fancy Sanskrit word for poses is ASANA.
 Two totally different words.
 Two totally different meanings.

 Poses (or asanas) is simply one method to get you there.

-In a culture and country that hardly takes vacations, or even breaks, and sleeps like crap, your mind and body desperately seek a pit stop from the Autobahn of your daily life.
+We are a culture and country that hardly takes vacations, or even breaks, and sleeps like crap.
+Your mind and body desperately seek a pit stop from the Autobahn of your daily life.
 Asana-yoga gives us physically-oriented Westerners a place to start.